Audrey has owned and trained Malamutes from puppyhood into adulthood for over 15 years. She has also rescued many other

-Rest in peace, my sweet, sweet boy and thank you for all the happiness you gave us.
-Thank you for visiting me in my dreams and for channeling Max!
+Rest in peace, my sweet, sweet boy, and thank you for all the happiness you gave us.
+Thank you for visiting me in my dreams and for mentoring Max!
 (Please try harder there—he needs a lot more help, bless his heart!)

 Six years was definitely not long enough.
 I will never forget you.

 Why Do We Love Our Dogs?

 There are a lot of reasons and I've come to realize every single one of them in the past two years!